dagraham/etm-dgraham/README.md

 Enter `?` or `help` at the prompt to get usage information:

-		Query has components in the format: [~]command a [b] where "command", "a" and "b" correspond to one of the
+		Query has components in the format: [~]command a [b] where "a" is one of the etm fields: itemtype, summary, or one of the @keys and "command" is one of the
 		following:
 			matches a b: return items in which field[a] begins with regex b